harsmarvania57/splunk-ko-change/README.md

 </table>

 **NOTE: When you change sharing permission from `user` to `app` or `global` and if you do not provide `--readperm` and `--writeperm` parameter while changing permission then by default it will inherit App read and write permission respectively.**
+**NOTE: When you use `filter` it will match that filter value with any parameter like title, search query, dashboard xml etc.**

 ### How to use script (Examples)
 #### To check which knowledge objects you can move using `ko_change.py` script and for available script parameter you can use help as given below